cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 Template:

-* Value: the two-byte identifier for the algorithm
+* Value: The two-byte identifier for the algorithm
-* KDF: the name of the algorithm
+* KDF: The name of the algorithm
-* Nh: the output size of the Extract function in bytes
+* Nh: The output size of the Extract function in bytes
-* Reference: where this algorithm is defined
+* Reference: Where this algorithm is defined

 Initial contents: Provided in {{kdfid-values}}